It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Introduction

 While these initiatives have introduced valuable refinements, a central challenge remains: \textit{how can TSF benchmarking be fundamentally reoriented toward the task-centric evaluation paradigm required by TSFMs?} We argue that addressing this challenge requires confronting a set of persistent structural limitations in existing TSF benchmarks.
 As shown in Figure \ref{fig:Intro}, we identify four critical dimensions: \textbf{(1)} \textit{\textbf{Legacy-Constrained Data Coverage}}.
 The data composition of modern benchmarks remains heavily constrained by \textit{legacy} datasets (see Figure \ref{fig:timeline}).
-This limited coverage is reflected in plateaued performance where model improvements on established benchmarks have visibly slowed down (e.g. Gift-Eval shown in Figure \ref{fig:Intro}), while simultaneously amplifying the growing risk of benchmark contamination from data leakage. \textbf{(2)} \textit{\textbf{Compromised Data Integrity}}.
-Rigorous quality assurance is often overlooked in dataset curation, including poor-quality variates with extreme outliers or excessive missing values \cite{wu2021autoformer, godahewa2021monash}. \textbf{(3)} \textit{\textbf{Misaligned Task Formulations}}.
-Rigid, mechanical setups detach forecasting requirements from real-world contexts \cite{bergmeir2024fundamental}, ignoring predictable horizons and variate predictability. \textbf{(4)} \textit{\textbf{Limited Analysis Perspective}}.
-Current evaluations categorize datasets by rigid meta labels \cite{aksu2024gift, qiu2024tfb} and aggregate dataset-level results as the performance indicator on the specific domain or frequency.
-While offering macro-level ranking, this perspective ignores that variates across domains/frequencies often exhibit similar temporal characteristics, resulting in limited insight into why a model performs well and offer weak guidance for selecting models in specific application scenarios.
+This limited coverage is reflected in plateaued performance where model improvements on established benchmarks have visibly slowed down (e.g. Gift-Eval shown in Figure \ref{fig:Intro}), while simultaneously amplifying the growing risk of benchmark contamination from data leakage.